Dennistheanalyst/dennistheanalyst.github.io/README.md

 - **Trend Analysis: Insights into sales trends across different months and shifts.
 - **Customer Insights: Reports on top customers and unique customer counts per category.

-**SQL Skills Used:**
-Data Retrieval (SELECT): Queried and extracted specific information from the database.

-Data Aggregation (SUM, COUNT): Performed calculations like totals for sales and quantities and counted records to identify data trends.

-Data Filtering (WHERE, BETWEEN, IN, AND): Uses filters to select relevant data, such as specifying conditions, ranges, or lists.

-Data Source Specification (FROM): Specified the tables used as data sources for retrieval

 ## Conclusion

 This project offers a thorough introduction to SQL for aspiring data analysts, covering key areas such as database setup, data cleaning, exploratory data analysis (EDA), and business-focused SQL queries.
 The insights gained from this project provide valuable information on sales trends, customer behavior, and product performance, which can support informed business decision-making.